 - Ethan bought me a hand-held mirror about three years ago and I still use it.
-He knew that I used the tiny mirror in my eye-shadow case to see the back of my hair, so he wanted me to have a bigger one.
+He knew that I used the tiny mirror in my eye-shadow case to see the back of my hair after I braided it, so he wanted me to have a bigger one.

-- Allie bought me purple nail polish last year because it would match my favorite cardigan.
+- Allie bought me purple nail polish last year because she said that it would match my favorite cardigan.
 I wear it every chance I get.

-- One year, Ethan and Jack bought each other the exact same gift.
-It was so sweet that they both liked it so much for the other one.
+- One year, Ethan and Jack bought each other the exact same gift- a toy finger-skateboard.
+It was so funny that they both liked it so much for the other one.
 (Oh- and they all bought some sort of tool for Beau that year… and every year since! haha!)

 Those gifts did not cost a lot, but they all had meaning.
 That’s what matters.

-Oh- I also have the kids exchange their gifts on Christmas Eve.
+The kids exchange their gifts to each other on Christmas Eve (if they can wait that long!)
 It gives them a chance to pay special attention to these gifts.